 California car insurance laws require every vehicle on the roadways to be insured.
 In 2006, the state increased its vehicle liability insurance laws so all insurance companies must report insurance status information to DMV for all private-use vehicles and allow law enforcement and court personnel access to DMV records to verify California vehicles are insured.

-Additionally, a vehicle’s California registration is subject to suspension if the liability insurance is canceled; if the insurance company has not electronically provided evidence of insurance when a person purchases and registers a vehicle; or if the DMV is provided with false insurance information.
+Additionally, a vehicle’s California registration is subject to suspension if the liability insurance is canceled, if the insurance company has not electronically provided evidence of insurance when a person purchases and registers a vehicle or if the DMV is provided with false insurance information.

 How do you insure a salvage title car in California?

-While getting full coverage, which includes collision and comprehensive, may be difficult, you should be able to easily get a liability-only policy for a salvage title car.
+While getting full coverage, which includes collision and comprehensive, may be difficult, you should be able to get a liability-only policy for a salvage title car.
 This coverage will only cover damage you do to other people or their property.

 If you are considering buying a car with a salvage title, here are a few precautions to take: